xxnani/DiagnosAI/README.md

 * Numerous healthcare professionals and geneticists contributing to research on rare diseases

 I would also like to thank **MinnaLearn** and the **University of Helsinki** for helping shape the technical foundations of this project by hosting the Artificial Intelligence courses, and for expanding awareness, knowledge, and the collective ability to apply artificial intelligence in a positive and constructive way.

+## Intellectual Property and Usage Notice

+DiagnosAI is an original academic project created by Nani Akbari as a final project for the University of Helsinki’s Artificial Intelligence course.

+All intellectual property rights, including code, documentation, and concepts, are reserved by the author.
+This repository is publicly available for academic and non-commercial purposes only.

+Any commercial use, reproduction, distribution, or derivative work without explicit written permission from the author is strictly prohibited.

+For inquiries regarding licensing, collaboration, or commercial use, please contact: 227522643+xxnani@users.noreply.github.com

 ## Prototype Code